woonotion/woonotion/README.md

 woonotion/woonotion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-# Collection of Woocommerce Articles with Snippets
+# Woocommerce Articles with Snippets
 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

 ## Ultimate Guide: Visual Hook